-- "juried" - Your work is submitted to the gallery and reviewed by a selected jury (a knowledgeable committee), your work will be accepted on the basis of technical skill, creativity, relevance to theme, and other requirements stated by the exhibition call.
+• Juried - Your work is submitted to the gallery and reviewed by a selected jury (a knowledgeable committee), your work will be accepted on the basis of technical skill, creativity, relevance to theme, and other requirements stated by the exhibition call.
+Jurors look for a well executed body of work that displays a level of creativity, artistic merit and professionalism.
+The visual aesthetics of quality frames, proper matting, hanging hardware/supports, and properly completed required support materials are also important.

-• Supports for Artworks - types, uses, build or buy
+• Supports - types, uses, build or buy

 • Displaying artwork - light, heat, traffic, temperature